A local Lorentzian Ferrand-Obata theorem for conformal vector fields: Reduction to linearizable singularities of mixed or balanced type

 Consider a unipotent one-parameter subgroup $\{\tilde{u}^t\} < O(1,2)$.
 It induces a one-parameter subgroup $\{u^t\} < \Conf(M,g)$, generated by a conformal vector field $U$.
-The isotropic line of fixed points of $u^t$ projects onto two closed null geodesics $\Delta_i$, $i=1,2$, of $(M,g)$, which are fixed pointwise by $\{u^t\}$.
-Given $p \in \Delta_i$ and an evenly covered neighborhood of $p$, it is clear that the conformal distortion of $U$ at $p$ is null.
-Alternatively, the metric $g_0$ descends to a Lorentzian metric in the conformal class, well-defined in a neighborhood of $p$, which is $\{u^t\}$-invariant on this neighborhood.
+The isotropic line of fixed points of $\{u^t \}$ projects onto two closed null geodesics $\Delta_i$, $i=1,2$, of $(M,g)$, which are fixed pointwise by $\{u^t\}$.
+Given $p \in \Delta_i$, it is clear that the conformal distortion of $U$ at $p$ is null; moreover, the metric $g_0$ descends to a Lorentzian metric in the conformal class, well-defined in a neighborhood of $p$, which is $\{u^t\}$-invariant on this neighborhood.
 In particular---see also Lemma \ref{lem.linearizable-homothetic} below---the flow $\{ u^t \}$ is locally inessential at $p$.
 However, $\{u^t\}$ is an essential conformal one-parameter subgroup of $\Conf(M,g)$.
 Indeed, all orbits of the flow spiral around either $\Delta_1$ or $\Delta_2$.
-If $g'$ were a conformal $u^t$-invariant metric, then for any $p \in M$, the values
+If $g'$ were a $\{u^t \}$-invariant metric on $M$ in $[g]$, then for any $p \in M$, the values

-contradicting the fact that $U$ is spacelike on an open-dense subset.
+contradicting the fact that $U$ is spacelike on a dense, open subset.
 Thus $\{u^t\}$ is an essential conformal flow of $(M,g)$ all of whose singularities are locally inessential.
-Therefore local essentiality is stronger than essentiality.